-We work together with the California Public Utilities Commission (CPUC) to set rates every three years in a process that's open to the public.
-Our entire budget is available online to anyone who wants to see it.
+We work together with the California Public Utilities Commission (CPUC) to set rates in a process that's open to the public.

 State Regulators, Utilities & the Public Working Together

-Rates are set through a transparent process of proceedings every three years with the California Public Utilities Commission, the body that regulates all utility services in the state.
-It’s the nation’s most rigorous, and includes public input and participation.
-All investor-owned utilities use this same process.
+Rates are set through a transparent process of proceedings with the California Public Utilities Commission, the body that regulates SCE and other investor-owned electric utilities in the state.
+It includes public input and participation, and all investor-owned utilities use this same process.

 Balancing Public Policy With Affordability